tesserato/thesis/Papers/01_Pulses_Envelope/corrections.md

 Include interactive data visualizations in your publication and let your readers interact and engage more closely with your research.
 Follow the instructions here: https://www.elsevier.com/authors/author-services/data-visualization to find out about available data visualization options and how to include them with your article.

-Thank you and we look forward to receiving your revised manuscript.

-With kind regards,

-Ercan Engin Kuruoglu, Ph.D.
-Cantab
-Editor-in-Chief
-Digital Signal Processing
-E-mail: dsp@elsevier.com

-Note: While submitting the revised manuscript, please double check the author names provided in the submission so that authorship related changes are made in the revision stage.
-If your manuscript is accepted, any authorship change will involve approval from co-authors and respective editor handling the submission and this may cause a significant delay in publishing your manuscript.

-Data in Brief (optional):
-We invite you to convert your supplementary data (or a part of it) into an additional journal publication in Data in Brief, a multi-disciplinary open access journal.
-Data in Brief articles are a fantastic way to describe supplementary data and associated metadata, or full raw datasets deposited in an external repository, which are otherwise unnoticed.
-A Data in Brief article (which will be reviewed, formatted, indexed, and given a DOI) will make your data easier to find, reproduce, and cite.

-You can submit to Data in Brief when you upload your revised manuscript.
-To do so, complete the template and follow the co-submission instructions found here: www.elsevier.com/dib-template.
-If your manuscript is accepted, your Data in Brief submission will automatically be transferred to Data in Brief for editorial review and publication.

-Please note: an open access Article Publication Charge (APC) is payable by the author or research funder to cover the costs associated with publication in Data in Brief and ensure your data article is immediately and permanently free to access by all.
-For the current APC see: www.elsevier.com/journals/data-in-brief/2352-3409/open-access-journal

-Please contact the Data in Brief editorial office at dib-me@elsevier.com or visit the Data in Brief homepage (www.journals.elsevier.com/data-in-brief/) if you have questions or need further information.

-For further assistance, please visit our customer support site at http://help.elsevier.com/app/answers/list/p/7923.
-Here you can search for solutions on a range of topics, find answers to frequently asked questions and learn more about EM via interactive tutorials.
-You will also find our 24/7 support contact details should you need any further assistance from one of our customer support representatives.